onap/ccsdk-features/sdnr/wt/helpserver/provider/src/main/resources/help/sdnr/pnfInventory/README.md

 # Inventory

-The application offers basic inventory management of devices supporting ONF-TR-512.
+The application offers basic inventory management of devices supporting ONF-TR-512 and ietf-hardware.

 The view displays the inventory data of the network element - basically serial-numbers and part-numbers are displaced according to the containment of the equipment.